Dear Members,

 B. Foreign exchange earnings and outgo:

-The details of foreign exchange earnings and outgo during the year under review given below: There were no foreign exchange earnings during the year (previous year also Nil) while the expenditure in foreign currency by the Company during the year was USD equivalent of C 49,73,100/-
+There were no foreign exchange earnings during the year (previous year - Nil) further the expenditure in foreign currency by the Company during the year was Nil (previous year: H49,73,100/-) towards the due diligence fees.

 Authorized Share Capital: